ptagseth/kanoa-software/docs/new folder structure/kanoa-ops/operations/run-review.md

 ![Run Review](/img/ops-operations-run-review.png)

 ## Screen Layout

-1. **Filter Bar**: Located at the top of the screen, it allows users to refine the data displayed based on specific criteria.
+**Filter Bar**: Located at the top of the screen, it allows users to refine the data displayed based on specific criteria.<br />
-2. **Action Buttons**: Positioned on the left side, these buttons offer various functionalities to interact with the run data.
+**Action Buttons**: Positioned on the left side, these buttons offer various functionalities to interact with the run data.<br />
-3. **Run Review Content Table**: The central part of the screen displaying detailed information about each run.
+**Run Review Content Table**: The central part of the screen displaying detailed information about each run.<br />

 ## Filter Bar

-### Asset Filter
-- **Functionality**: Filter runs by selecting OEE-enabled assets from your asset hierarchy.
+**Asset Filter**:  Filter runs by selecting OEE-enabled assets from your asset hierarchy.
-- **Access**: Click the 'Filter Assets' button.

-### Date Range Filter
-- Allows users to specify a start and end date to focus on a particular time period.
+**Date Range Filter**:  Allows users to specify a start and end date to focus on a particular time period.

-### Select Mode Dropdown
-- Offers the ability to filter runs based on specific operational modes.
+**Select Mode Dropdown**:  Offers the ability to filter runs based on specific operational modes.

-### By Shift Toggle Button
-- Enables breaking down a single run or work order into multiple shifts, providing separate entries for different shifts in the same work order.
+**By Shift Toggle Button**:  Enables breaking down a single run or work order into multiple shifts, providing separate entries for different shifts in the same work order.

 ## Action Buttons

-### Data Refresh Button
-- Refreshes the run review data based on the current asset and timeframe selected.
+**Data Refresh Button**:  Refreshes the run review data based on the current asset and timeframe selected.

-### Clear Table Button
-- Removes all data from the run review table.
+**Clear Table Button**:  Removes all data from the run review table.

-### Clear Selection Button
-- Clears any selected run for quick deselection.
+**Clear Selection Button**:  Clears any selected run for quick deselection.

-### View Details Button
-- Opens the production details screen for the selected run (covered in separate documentation).
+**View Details Button**:  Opens the production details screen for the selected run (covered in separate documentation).

-### Export Button
-- Exports the data from the run review table to a CSV file.
+**Export Button**:  Exports the data from the run review table to a CSV file.

 ## Run Review Content Table

-### Content Overview
-- The table displays detailed information for each run, including:
+**Content Overview**:  The table displays detailed information for each run, including:
   - Current mode
   - Shift (if the By Shift toggle is enabled)
   - Work order